What to do when Life Literally Makes no Sense-

 This addiction to formulas has found its way into Christianity.

 It has caused some Christians to fall into a kind of practical atheism, where we seek God for answers to our problems instead of seeking God for relationship.
 We love God for solutions instead of loving God for who He is.
-When we don’t get what we want from God, we get mad and turn away from Him altogether or stay in church and stay perpetually angry at Him for His lack of willingness to bless the formula.
+When we don’t get what we want from God, we get mad and turn away from Him altogether or stay in church and stay perpetually angry at Him for His lack of willingness to make our formula work.

 In a fallen world there will not always be solutions to all our problems (Genesis 3).
 Sometimes people get sick and don’t get better.
 Kids who were raised right still go astray and sometimes people do everything right and everything still goes terribly wrong.
 That’s where God comes in.
 We must seek Him, not for what He can do for us but because it is in Him we find peace, joy and rest for our souls in the midst of an uncertain and scary world (Jeremiah 29:13).